-Retirees shall receive 100% credit for accumulated sick leave, said credit to be added to his/hertheir length of service at retirement.
-In the alternative, the cash value of 50% of accumulated sick leave, subject to section 6.1.3paragraph (e) above, will be contributed to the employee's Retiree Health Savings Plan.
+Retirees shall receive 100% credit for accumulated sick leave, said credit to be added to their length of service at retirement.
+In the alternative, the cash value of 50% of accumulated sick leave, subject to section 6.1.3 above, will be contributed to the employee's Retiree Health Savings Plan.
 If the retiree does not have a Health Savings Plan, the Retiree may request the Department to create one for them.